lisael/pylogicaldecoding/README.md

 # Quick start

-I suppose you managed to install dependences, pylogical decoding, and create a replication slot (read INSTALL.md).
+I suppose you managed to install build dependences, PGHacks, and pylogicaldecoding (read INSTALL.md).

 Open a postgres shell